 Kim D. Kirkland, Ed.D.Director Office of Equal Opportunity Tel: (317) 274-2306 email@example.com

-Dr. Kim D. Kirkland joined the Office of Equal Opportunity at IUPUI in June 2008.
-She is responsible for monitoring compliance with the Universityís anti-harassment and anti-discrimination policies and laws.
-Prior to coming to IUPUI, she served for many years as a compliance practitioner Ė Affirmative Action Officer & Senior Investigator at Bowling Green State University; EEO & Diversity Program Manager at GE Aircraft Engines; Vice-President, Compliance Programming at the Meridian Group; and as an AAP Consultant in both manufacturing and service industries.
-Dr. Kirklandís experience includes monitoring compliance with federal and state equal opportunity and nondiscrimination laws and regulations (best practices of a legal and affirmative search), as well as investigating and resolving discrimination and harassment complaints to determine if compliance or policy violations exist, to circumvent potential litigation, and propose corrective action(s) and/or interventions.
-In addition, she spearheaded business-wide diversity initiatives aimed at increasing the representation of women and minorities in leadership roles through recruitment, promotion (succession planning, training and development), retention programs (mentoring programs/network groups), and embedding accountability into performance goals.
+Dr. Kim D. Kirkland has been serving as the Director of the Office of Equal Opportunity at Indiana University-Purdue University Indianapolis since June 2008.
+Prior to IUPUI, she served as the Affirmative Action Officer & Senior Investigator at Bowling Green State University; EEO & Diversity Program Manager at GE Aviation, formerly GE Aircraft Engines; Vice-President, Compliance Programming for the Meridian Group; and as an Independent Consultant in both manufacturing and service industries.
+Dr. Kirkland has served for many years as a compliance practitioner investigating and resolving discrimination, harassment, and Title IX complaints to determine if compliance or policy violations exist, to circumvent potential litigation, and propose corrective action(s) and/or interventions.
+Her experience also include monitoring compliance with best practices of a legal and affirmative search and screen process, spearheading business-wide diversity initiatives aimed at increasing the representation of women, minorities, veterans, and individuals with a disability in leadership roles through recruitment, promotion (succession planning, training and development), retention programs (mentoring/affinity groups), and embedding accountability into performance goals.

-Dr. Kirklandís philosophy is that in order for organizations to build a foundation for success, they must provide the framework for fairness through the development and implementation of sound human resources policies and practices in collaboration with an effective Affirmative Action Program.
-An effective affirmative action program would provide for proactive planning, the development of positive outreach programs with regard to women and minorities, on-going monitoring of selection and placement decisions as they related to affirmative action goals, and accountability to ensure non-discrimination with regard to those policies and practices.
-With a strong foundation, valuing and managing cultural differences through inclusive initiatives and leadership commitment will result in productivity gains, highly productive work/support teams, and lower attrition rates.
+Dr. Kirkland’s philosophy is that in order for organizations to build a foundation for success, they must provide the framework for fairness through the development and implementation of sound human resources policies and practices in collaboration with an effective Affirmative Action Program.
+Meaning, a program that provides for proactive planning; the development of positive outreach programs with regard to women, minorities, veterans, people with disabilities, and the LGBTQ community; on-going monitoring of selection and placement decisions as they relate to affirmative action goals; and accountability to ensure non-discrimination with regard to the organization’s policies and practices.
+With a strong foundation, valuing and managing cultural differences through inclusive initiatives and leadership commitment will result in productivity gains, highly productive work teams, and lower attrition rates.

-Dr. Kirkland received her B.S. in Marketing from the University of Cincinnati; M.Ed. in HRD (Organizational Development) from Xavier University, Cincinnati, Ohio; is a graduate from the Institute for Management and Leadership in Education at the Harvard Graduate School of Education; and her Ed.D. in Leadership Studies from Bowling Green State University, Bowling Green, Ohio.
+Dr. Kirkland is the author of a recently published organizational book titled “Enough with the Stuff: Strategies for Diffusing Organization Noise”.
+She has presented at national conferences on this subject matter as well as other compliance, diversity, and human resources related topics.
+She received her B.S. in Marketing from the University of Cincinnati; her M.Ed. in HRD (Organizational Development) from Xavier University, Cincinnati, Ohio; her Ed.D. in Leadership Studies from Bowling Green State University, Bowling Green, Ohio; and she is a graduate from the Institute for Management and Leadership in Education at the Harvard Graduate School of Education.